 If you are the victim of a motorcycle accident, no doubt you are asking yourself many questions, such as:

-The best way to get your questions answered is to speak to one of our experienced attorneys.
+The best way to get your questions answered is to speak to our experienced motorcycle accident lawyer in Los Angeles.
 Through the initial consultation process, we can determine if your case is one that meets the criteria we set for the cases we accept or not.
 From there, we can begin to answer the questions you have about your case.

 Thanks to movies and television that depict motorcyclist as reckless drivers seeking speed and adrenaline, many people mistakenly believe that motorcycle accidents are primarily caused by the motorcyclist themselves.
 The reality is that the majority of motorcycle/passenger car collisions are caused by the negligence of the driver of the passenger car.